hernang87/tech-challenge-tn/nodejs/Challenge_AR.README.md

       * The payable must be created with **status = waiting_funds**, indicating that the merchant will receive this amount in the future.
       * The payable must be created with the payment date equal to the date of creation of the transaction + 30 days (D + 30).
 5. When the payables are created, the processing fee must be discounted.
 Consider 2% of fee for **debit card** transactions and 4% for **credit card** transactions.
 Example: when a merchant processes $ 100,00 from a credit card transaction, he will receive $ 96,00.
-6. We also need an endpoint that returns the total receivable (payables) from all merchants by a period and an endpoint that returns the total fee by a period.

 ## Technical requirements
   * RESTFul API with NodeJS